 If calories/milk is your issue, ask for a piccolo – which is a small latte (also sometimes called a cortado).
 You’ll get about 60 ml of milk instead of a whole cup.
 Most good baristas know how to make them and, if not, just ask for a latte in a smaller cup.

 Piccolo Latte (Chantal’s, Napier NZ)

 Finally, if you’ve got your period, you may want to avoid coffee altogether.
-I find I can get away with about a single shot of espresso but anything more gives me cramps within an hour or two.
+I find I can get away with about a single shot of espresso without milk or a small cold brew but anything more gives me cramps within an hour or two.
 That’s because caffeine has a vasoconstricting effect that can produce pelvic pain (and headaches too).